elliezub/Teemo--project2/README.md

-# Teemo--project2
+# Teemo-project2
-This is the second project that I have finished, is is a basic webpage with information about the cutest yordle teemo!
+This is the second project that I have finished, it is a basic webpage with information about the cutest yordle teemo!